psyqor/rails-bootstrap-easy-navbar/README.md

 			     }
 }
 </pre>
-To create a responsive collapsible navbar:
+You can create a responsive collapsible navbar with:
 <pre>
 create_collapsible_navbar(@current_page, @navbar_tabs)
 </pre>
+## Extension & Styling
-The creation method takes an optional hash for styling and exending the navbar
+The creation methods take an optional hash for styling and exending the navbar.

 Add a brand to the navbar with:
 <pre>